-In FI's opinion, the decision on the group's combined own funds made in the framework of the supervisory college is not binding for the firms in the group because it is not a formal decision made according to Chapter 2, section 1 of the supervision act.
+In FI's opinion, the decision on the group's combined own funds made in the framework of the supervisory college is not binding for the firms in the group because it is not a formal decision made according to Chapter 2, section 1 of the special supervision of credit institutions and investment firms bill.
 In other words, it is not a formal decision in the sense referred to in FI's position in section 2.8.3.